Medical Director

 If the cancer is a very low rectal cancer or involves the anus or anal canal muscles, surgery will require the removal of the anus, making the stoma a permanent one.

-Stoma care will be advised and provided by our care teams along with supporting expert vendors.
-Stoma care will involve ensuring correct appliances are sized and the type advised based on each individual, and also guides on stoma skin care products.
+Stoma care will be advised and provided by our care team, along with supporting expert vendors.
+Stoma care will involve ensuring the correct appliances are sized and the type advised based on each individual, and also provide guidance on stoma skin care products.

 There will be counselling on overall nutrition and hydration.
-It is important to regain normal activities of daily living as best even with a stoma and we can provide guidance on how to cope at studying or at work, and also with intimate moments for couples.
-We will also provide advise on activities such as sports, diving and travel.
+It is important to regain normal activities of daily living as best even with a stoma and we can provide guidance on how to cope while studying or at work, and also with intimate moments for couples.
+We will also provide advice on activities such as sports, diving and travel.

 Redefining conversion in laparoscopic colectomy and its influence on outcomes: analysis of 418 cases from a single institution.